Kaoruko Wada: 2024–25 season

-Making her international debut on the 2024–25 ISU Junior Grand Prix circuit, Wada unexpectedly took gold at 2024 JGP Czech Republic, defeating reigning World Junior bronze medalist Rena Uezono.
+Making her international debut on the 2024–25 Junior Grand Prix circuit, Wada unexpectedly took gold at 2024 JGP Czech Republic, defeating reigning World Junior bronze medalist Rena Uezono.
 Following the event, she said, "I didn't expect to win this title, and I enjoyed performing the short program and the free skating.
 It was amazing.
 I found some room to improve through this competition, so I will practice more and I want to enjoy performing more and show better performances to the audience."
 Wada would go on to take silver behind reigning World Junior champion Mao Shimada at 2024 JGP Poland.
 With these results, Wada qualified for the 2024–25 Junior Grand Prix Final.